From: Jennifer Kirmse, sister of PDS client

 Certainly all of the staff members who support these clients are deserving of recognition but Lisa Markey Giraldi, the creator and executive director is the genius behind this extraordinary nonprofit agency.

-From our Board President, Nicholas Certo:
+From former Board President, Nicholas Certo:

 In 1990, under the direction of Lisa Markey Giraldi, Pacific Diversified Services started the first alternative for adults in Marin County with severe developmental disabilities to a life of undiversified segregation in self-contained day care facilities.